stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 You will need to install drivers for the specific brand of database that your code will access.
 Follow the instructions that are provided for the package that you use.

-If you only need to cache sets of data on the computer that runs your application, consider using the [bbolt](https://github.com/coreos/bbolt) package, which implements a file-based key-value database system in pure Go.
+If you only need to store sets of data on the computer that runs your application, consider using the [bbolt](https://github.com/coreos/bbolt) package, which implements a file-based key-value database system in pure Go.